DevVora0308/IDS_system/README.md

   Once the data is processed, use the classifier to train and evaluate the machine learning model:

      - python model.py
-  < br / >The script will train the model on the processed data and evaluate its performance.
+  <br/>The script will train the model on the processed data and evaluate its performance.

 6. Usage Guide